angular/angular/packages/core/src/render3/HOST.md

 ## `attachChangeDetection` / `detachChangeDetection` / `setChangeDetectionMode`

 Change detection is broken down to views.
-The changed detection on the views can be attached or detached in any order.
+The change detection on the views can be attached or detached in any order.
 Usually the change detection views are implicitly linked in the logical order in which they were declared in the component's template.
 This API is only needed if one wishes to rearrange the order or when creating components implicitly.